RMCrean/bmc-git-and-github-tutorial/docs/part3.md

 If we click to "compare and pull" we can start the pull request process.

 This is best shown on the board, so I'll show this at the time and we can follow along.
-To revise the topic later on you can (click here for a nice guide/tutorial)[https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request]
+To revise the topic later on you can [click here for a nice guide/tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 Once the pull request is successful we can go ahead and delete the old branch, you could do this on Git (as we saw in Part 3.2) or on GitHub.

+This is typically how you merge branches when working with others.
+You can also use this method when working alone.

 ---

-## Part 3.4, Merge Conflicts

-So far we've seen examples of merges where the changes made don't create conflicts.
-But sometimes life is not that easy.

----

-## Part 3.5, TODO.
+## End of Session

+We've now gone through the basics of Git and GitHub.
+Several topics weren't covered in this session.
+Including dealing with [merge conflicts](https://coderefinery.github.io/git-intro/conflicts/) and how to [undo things](https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things).
+That said, you should have enough to get started.
+See the Intro and Appendix for some good sources to learn from.